 According to the Pew Research Center, statistically, there has been an increase in women running for political positions; the representation of women in the Senate alone has risen from 9% in 1999 to 25% in 2023.

 So what countries have beaten us to the punch?
-Iceland elected the first female president, Vigdís Finnbogadóttir, in 1980, and Ceylon (Sri Lanka) had the first female Prime Minister, Sirimavo Bandaranaike in 1994.
+Iceland elected the first female president, Vigdís Finnbogadóttir, in 1980, and Ceylon (Sri Lanka) elected the first female Prime Minister, Sirimavo Bandaranaike in 1994.
 Additionally, the United Kingdom, India, Argentina, Portugal, and Bolivia have all had women in the top positions in their governments.

 Leadership and misogyny

 A prominent excuse for why women are unfit for the presidential seat is that they are seen as “too emotional” and will make rash decisions based on mood swings.
-This notion implies that women have absolutely no emotional control or are just incompetent.
+This notion implies that women have absolutely no emotional control or are simply incompetent.

 Interestingly, whether someone is fit for leadership can come down to their emotional intelligence.
 Studies show that women have greater emotional intelligence compared to men.
 Having a higher level of emotional intelligence makes for leaders who establish a better sense of empathy.
 Empathy plays a key role in leadership and equips leaders with the ability to be more introspective and be more thoughtful when it comes to decision-making.